-Providing virtual therapy to Maryland and Virginia residents.
-Accepts CareFirst/Anthem/BlueCross BluShield and Cigna Insurance.
+Providing virtual therapy to Maryland, Virginia and Pennsylvania residents.
+Accepts United Healthcare CareFirst/Anthem/BlueCross BlueShield and Cigna Insurance only.

 Philicia Ross, LMSW

 I work out of a decolonized mindset, meaning I factor in how oppressive, racist, sexist and ageist people and systems affect your mental health.
 By utilizing EMDR, I can work with clients who have experienced mental, emotional, physical and relational trauma.
 Specifically, I collaborate with clients in using EMDR to focus on traumatic memories and reduce the emotional impact of the trauma.
 This helps adult (18+ years old) clients decrease, resolve or eliminate negative responses to memories and impact related to trauma.
 This is a process focused on instilling hope.
 Meaning, you'll learn some ways to deal with stress, distress, triggers and anxiety related to trauma and related anxiety, depression and more.
 You'll also break cognitive (and negative) associations resulting from trauma and develop more positive thought patterns and belief systems.
 You'll build a healthier relationship and awareness of your body and be better attuned to how trauma has affected your attunement to yourself.